Documentation

 Warning

-1. The application must write a restore point to the log (using the ctflush utility or calling ctQUIET() with mode of ctQTlog_restorepoint) so that a restore point exists prior to the time the server terminated abnormally.
+1. The application must write a restore point to the log (using the ctflush utility or calling ctQUIET() with mode of ctQTlog_restorepoint) such that a restore point exists prior to the time the server terminated abnormally.
 In this case, automatic recovery recovers to that restore point.

 or

 2. ctsrvr.cfg must contain the option RECOVER_TO_RESTORE_POINT NO, indicating that no restore point is needed.
 In this case, automatic recovery recovers to the last data that was written to the log on disk.
+This is the default configuration.

 See Also